The Confident Eater

 Similarly, the more strategies you try that fail, the more convinced you become that nothing works for your child.
 If none of the usual strategies are helpful, maybe your child is just too ‘stubborn’.

-You will then probably find yourself at the stuck, stuck, stubborn stage.
+You will then probably find yourself at the totally stuck, stubborn stage.
 Once here, it is often easiest to do nothing.
 It’s not that you have given up.
 Far from it, it is often a problem that is constantly on your mind, you just have run out of ideas.

 Doing nothing and making compromises to ensure a child is fed is where most parents with a long-term selective eater end up.

-Generally, if a child is not eating well, the first questions are things like:
+is not eating well, the first questions are things like:

-I) What foods can I serve that will be a win?
+i) What foods can I serve that will be a win?

-II) How can I get them to try new foods?
+ii) How can I get them to try new foods?

-III) Why are they so fearful, anxious, rigid in their tastes, picky?
+iii) Why are they so fearful, anxious, rigid in their tastes, picky?

 However, I think of eating as both a house and a 1,000-piece jigsaw puzzle.